opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

           already ongoing project
       active: "true"
     - fields:
         bio: "Frontier, organizer in ChernivtsiJS and LvivCSS.
-Topics to talk about if you meet Bogdan somewhere: browser extensions that are now in the react and web3."
+Topics to talk about if you meet Bogdan somewhere: browser extensions, react and web3."
         city: Chernivtsi
         name: Bohdan Dvorianov
         socialLinks: